Basha0/PDFManager/README.md

 # pdfmanager

 - For now only tested/working on Android.
-- For iOS I have to change the storage handling and also add Permission options in info.plist etc.
+- For iOS I have to change the storage handling and also add Permission options in info.plist etc. I cant do that yet as i dont have an private Mac to build the code.
+Will need to run an VM or maybe buy a Mac :D

 # TODO
 - Add storage handling for iOS.